ncsu-geoforall-lab/open-science-course/index.rst

 --------

 === ============ ===
- 1. August 16    `Introduction to and motivation for open science <topics/open-science.html>`_
+ 1. June 24      `Introduction to and motivation for open science <topics/open-science.html>`_
- 2. August 23    `Collaborative writing of scientific papers <topics/collaborative-writing.html>`_
+ 2. June 26      `Collaborative writing of scientific papers <topics/collaborative-writing.html>`_
- 3. August 30    `Advanced tools for papers and reports <topics/advanced-writing.html>`_
+ 3. July 28      `Advanced tools for papers and reports <topics/advanced-writing.html>`_
- 4. September 6  `Revision control systems and wiki technologies <topics/revision-control.html>`_
+ 4. July 1       `Revision control systems and wiki technologies <topics/revision-control.html>`_
- 5. September 13 `How open source communities and development work <topics/open-source.html>`_
+ 5. July 3       `How open source communities and development work <topics/open-source.html>`_
- 6. September 20 `Introduction to command line and remote access to computational resources <topics/linux.html>`_
+ 6. July 5       `Introduction to command line and remote access to computational resources <topics/linux.html>`_
- 7. September 27 `Command line and Python tools for geospatial work <topics/geospatial-command-line.html>`_
+ 7. July 8       `Command line and Python tools for geospatial work <topics/geospatial-command-line.html>`_
- 8. October 4    `Publishing data on web <topics/data.html>`_
+ 8. July 10      `Publishing data on web <topics/data.html>`_
- 9. October 11   `QGIS, a free and open source geographic system <topics/qgis.html>`_
+ 9. July 12       `QGIS, a free and open source geographic system <topics/qgis.html>`_
-10. October 18   `GRASS GIS as software for geospatial research <topics/grass.html>`_
+10. July 15      `GRASS GIS as software for geospatial research <topics/grass.html>`_
-11. October 25   `Combining text, code and results into one document <topics/notebooks.html>`_
+11. July 17      `Combining text, code and results into one document <topics/notebooks.html>`_
-12. November 1   `Publishing code as part of an open source project <topics/publishing-code.html>`_
+12. July 19      `Publishing code as part of an open source project <topics/publishing-code.html>`_
-13. November 8   `Reproducible computational environments <topics/environments.html>`_
+13. July 23      `Reproducible computational environments <topics/environments.html>`_
-14. November 15  `Writing and reproducing an open science paper <topics/paper.html>`_
+14. July 25      `Writing and reproducing an open science paper <topics/paper.html>`_
 === ============ ===

-Assignments are always due the next week at the end of the day of the on-campus class which is Wednesday.
+Assignments are always due the next week at the end of the day on Wednesdays, but it is recommended to finish them the following day which is, for most of the days, intentionally left free.

-November 29 is time to wrap up the class, to work on reproducible paper, or to complete what we missed in the previous weeks.
+Exception to the above are the assignments from the last week of classes which are due on July 29.

-Relevant conferences during the semester:
+Relevant conferences to keep an eye on:
-FOSS4G Boston (August 14-19, open source geospatial software), JupyterCon NY, (August 22-25),
+FOSS4G and FOSS4G NA (open source geospatial software), JupyterCon (project Jupyter),
-State of the Map US Boulder (October 19-22, OpenStreetMap), AllThingsOpen Raleigh (October 23-24), and
+State of the Map US (OpenStreetMap),
+AllThingsOpen (Raleigh), and
-AGU New Orleans (December 11-15, several sessions related to open).
+AGU (usually includes several sessions related to open).

 Instructor
 ----------